Stay Away From the sin of Adultery.

 If adultery is just a minor sin, look at what sin of adultery is measured with.
 Jesus said when he was asked: And a ruler asked him, “Good Teacher, what must I do to inherit eternal life?”
 And Jesus said to him, “Why do you call me good?
 No one is good except God alone.
 You know the commandments: Do not commit adultery, Do not murder, Do not steal, Do not bear false witness, Honor your father and mother—.”
 Luke 18:18-20 ESV.
 Adultery is even mentioned first before the murder.
 Now that we know how grievous the sin of adultery is let us pray for those we witness doing these things to change their hearts and draw them near to God.

 Exodus 20:14 You shall not commit adultery.
 Exodus 20:17: “You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife…

 But a man who commits adultery lacks judgment; whoever does so destroys himself.
 (NIV, Proverbs 6:32)

-Adultery has a lasting effect and forgiveness from above will be awarded as long as a person asks for forgiveness and confess from his/her heart,; but forgiveness from the offended is not for us to guess, it’s between the person and God.
+Adultery has a lasting effect, and forgiveness from above will be awarded as long as a person asks for forgiveness and confess from their heart, but forgiveness from the offended is not for us to guess; it’s between the person and God.